wasp-lang/wasp/web/blog/2023-07-17-how-we-built-gpt-web-app-generator.md

   caption="Result of generating a Todo app"
 />

 Generator does its best to produce code that works out of the box → you can download it to your machine and run it.
 For simpler apps, such as [TodoApp](https://magic-app-generator.wasp-lang.dev/result/07ed440a-3155-4969-b3f5-2031fb1f622f) or [MyPlants](https://magic-app-generator.wasp-lang.dev/result/3bb5dca2-f134-4f96-89d6-0812deab6e0c), it often generates code with no mistakes, and you can run them out of the box.

+<ImgWithCaption
+  source="img/gpt-wasp/todo-app.png"
+  caption="What generated TodoApp looks like"
+/>

 For a bit more complex apps, like a blog with posts and comments, it still generates a reasonable codebase but there are some mistakes to be expected here and there.
 For even more complex apps, it usually doesn’t follow up completely, but stops at some level of complexity and fills in the rest with TODOs or omits functionality, so it is kind of like a simplified model of what was asked for.
 Overall, it is optimized for producing CRUD business web apps.

 This makes it a great tool for kick-starting your next web app project with a solid prototype, or to even generate working, simple apps on the fly!

-## How does it work?
+## How does it work ⚙️?

 When we set out to build the Generator, we gave ourselves the following goals: